Battle of Monterrey: Battle

 General Zachary Taylor decided to attack western Monterrey using William J. Worth's Division in a giant north and west "hook" movement while simultaneously attacking with his main body from the east.
 Worth started at 2 pm on 20 September with Col. John Coffee Hays's Texas Mounted Riflemen Regiment screening the advance, but camped for the night three miles from the Saltillo road.

-By 6 am on 21 September, Worth continued his advance, repulsing a Jalisco cavalry charge by Col. Juan Nájera, killing the latter and an advance guard consisting of General Manuel Romero's brigade and Lt.
+By 6 am on 21 September, Worth continued his advance, repulsing a Jalisco cavalry charge by Col. Juan Nájera, killing the latter, and an advance guard consisting of General Manuel Romero's brigade and Lt.
 Col. Mariano Moret's Guanajuato Regiment.
 By 8:15 am, Worth had severed the Saltillo road from Monterrey and sent Capt.
 Charles F. Smith with 300 infantry and Texans, plus Capt.
 Dixon Miles's 7th Infantry and Persifor Smith's 2nd Brigade to take Federacion and Fort Soldado, which they quickly did.

 In the meantime, Taylor launched a diversion against eastern Monterrey with Col. John Garland's 1st and 3d Infantry plus Lt.
 Col. William H. Watson's Maryland and District of Columbia Battalion, which quickly grew into an assault.
 By 8 am, Capt.
-Electus Backus's company of the 1st Infantry had taken the tannery and by noon, with Col. William B. Campbell's 1st Tennessee and Mississippi Rifles, had taken Fort de La Teneria.
+Electus Backus's company of the 1st Infantry had taken the tannery and by noon, with Col. William B. Campbell's 1st Tennessee and Col. Jefferson Davis' Mississippi Rifles, had taken Fort de La Teneria.

 No attacks or sorties occurred on 22 September.

 At 3 am on 23 September, Worth sent the Texas Rangers and the 4th and 8th Infantry, under Lt.
 Col. Thomas Childs, to take Fort Libertad on Independencia, which they did by daybreak.
 With the help of James Duncan's battery, they soon took the Obispado and had control of western Monterrey.
 By then, the Mexicans had abandoned their outer defenses on the east side of Monterrey, concentrating in the Plaza Mayor, and John A. Quitman's brigade held eastern Monterrey by 11 am.